 I used to bring tons.
-So dumb!
-Basically now I bring a couple of things to play with in the car, like a few trains or a diggers, and those usually get left in the car unless there are NO other toys where we are going like a hotel.
+So dumb unless you are at a hotel with NO toys because they want to play with what’s new!
+Basically now I bring a couple of things to play with in the car, like a few trains or diggers, and those usually get left in the car unless there are NO other toys where we are going.
 They want to play and explore the new things they find more than their old toys it seems, so I keep it simple and don’t pack many.

 I do pack 5-10 books for the car by their feet.
 This has been golden, especially after age 2 or so.